 Yes.
-Companies that sell Medicare private health and drug plans must follow certain rules when promoting their products.
-The guidelines are meant to prevent plans from deceiving you—through marketing materials or through someone representing the plan—about what the plan offers and how much it costs.
+Companies that sell Medicare Advantage and Part D plans must follow certain rules when promoting their products.
+The guidelines are meant to prevent plans from deceiving you -through marketing materials or through someone representing the plan- about what the plan offers and how much it costs.
 That is called marketing fraud.

 - Send you unsolicited e-mails.
 You must have specifically requested information in order for a plan to e-mail you;